anitachen7831/Telling-Story-with-Data/Final_Anita_Part3.md

 I was considering the root causes behind the skyrocketed food price and what should we do as consumers facing this the invisible power of price increase.

-The audience of this research presentation is those who also experiencing and suffering through the drastic increase in food prices.
-The audience can be from all age levels and care about their spending.
-The goal of this presentation is to provide a clear understanding of what happens with consumer prices and how should we prepare for it.

 Specifically, the story starts with an analysis of egg prices.
 I am an egg lover and pay a lot of attention to egg prices.
 Since it is a necessary food for every household, I dived further to see how much the egg price changed.
 It turns out that chicken and egg is the two products that changed the most.